fort-nix/nix-bitcoin/examples/README.md

 Flakes make it easy to include `nix-bitcoin` in an existing NixOS config.
 The [flakes example](./flakes/flake.nix) shows how to use `nix-bitcoin` as an input to a system flake.

+### Extending nix-bitcoin with Flakes

+The [mempool extension flake](https://github.com/fort-nix/nix-bitcoin-mempool) shows how to define new pkgs and modules in a Flake.\
+Since mempool is now a core nix-bitcoin module, this Flake just serves as an example.